 Why do we need this research?

-Right now, we do not have a test which can reliably tell us whether a woman will experience pregnancy complications such as slow fetal growth or pre-eclampsia, which can lead to stillbirth.
-By the time these problems appear there are still no treatments which can reverse them.
+Right now, we do not have a test that can reliably predict whether a woman will experience pregnancy complications, such slow fetal growth or pre-eclampsia, that can lead to which can lead to stillbirth.
+By the time these problems appear, there are no treatments that can reverse them.

-Having a reliable test would mean that doctors could intervene at an earlier stage, before these problems occur, which could prevent stillbirth.
+Having a reliable predictive test would mean that doctors could intervene at an earlier stage, before these problems occur, which could help to prevent stillbirth.

 What’s happening in this project?

 Our scientists want to know what a hormone called placental growth factor (PlGF) can tell us about the health of the placenta.
 Already, women who are suspected of having pre-eclampsia can have a test to measure the amount of PlGF in their blood, with low levels suggesting that they have the condition.
 Low levels of PlGF may also occur when the baby is growing slowly in the womb, or in pregnancies that end in stillbirth.
 However, it is likely that there are many different reasons for a low PlGF result, meaning that one single treatment would not prevent further complications for all women with low PlGF.

 Our team have already found that low levels of PlGF in blood is linked to signs of stress in the cells of the placenta.
 Now, the team hope to get a better understanding of exactly how the placenta works by looking at the roles of different genes in the placenta.
 Combining these results, our researchers should be able to understand the different reasons why women have low PlGF levels, which could then lead to the development of appropriate, more personalised, treatments.